 Developing passionate, enthusiastic learners.

 At Varndean School we provide a curriculum that allows the talents and skills of students to be nourished.
-With this in mind Year 7 have a new exciting curriculum called 'Specialist Schools.'
+With this in mind, Year 7 have an exciting curriculum called 'Specialist Schools.'
 Specialist Schools is a time for students to opt into a specialist curriculum of their choice once a week.
 There are four specialist schools; School of Leadership, School of Discovery, School of Creativity and School of Expression.
 This is a unique opportunity for students at Varndean School which allows them the freedom and resources to enhance their giftedness.

 Varndean School Receives NACE Challenge Award